cloudflare/cloudflare-docs/static/_templates/_how-to_multi-procedure.md

 ## Second-person imperative verb phrase

-1. Step one
+1. Step one.
-2. Step two
+2. Step two.
-3. Step three
+3. Step three.
 4. ...

 Next steps sentence - what users should see as the end result and/or actionable next steps.